jhitch88/ColorCodeGenerator/README.md

 After deployment, test your frame by:
 1. Copying your deployed URL
-2. Creating a cast in Warpcast with the URL
+2. Creating a cast in Farcaster with the URL
 3. Interacting with the frame buttons

 ## 🌐 Environment Variables